base-apps/base-apps-router/README.md

-# Front Router
+# Angular Front Router

+An open source, community-driven fork of [Front Router by Zurb](https://github.com/zurb/front-router).

-Front Router simplifies the creation of routes in AngularJS by allowing you to define them directly in your view templates.
+Angular Front Router simplifies the creation of routes in AngularJS by allowing you to define them directly in your view templates.

 State settings are defined in a [Front Matter](http://jekyllrb.com/docs/frontmatter/) block at the top of each template.